-- (A) Speech and language therapy services are those that maintain or improve speech and language communication and swallowing disorders/disability through the evaluation and rehabilitation of members disabled by pain, disease, or injury.
+- (A) Speech and language therapy services are those that maintain or improve speech and language communication and swallowing disorders/disability through the evaluation and rehabilitation of members disabled by pain, disease, injury.
 Services are provided in the member's home and are intended to help the member achieve greater independence to reside and participate in the community.
-Services involve such as use of therapeutic means, specialized treatment, or development and oversight of a therapeutic maintenance program.
-Under a physician's order, a licensed speech and language pathologist evaluates the member's rehabilitation potential and develops appropriate, written, therapeutic regimen.
+Services involve use of therapeutic means, such as evaluation. specialized treatment, or development and oversight of a therapeutic maintenance program.
+Under a physician's order, a licensed speech and language pathologist evaluates the rehabilitation potential member's and develops appropriate, written, therapeutic regimen.
 The regimen utilizes Speech Language Pathology Assistant services within the limitations of his or her practice, working under the supervision of the licensed Speech and Language Pathologist.
 The regimen includes education and training for informal caregivers to assist with, and/or maintain services when appropriate.
-The Speech and Language Pathologist ensures monitoring and documentation of the member's rehabilitative progress and reports to the member's case manager and physician to coordinate the necessary addition and/or deletion of services, based on the member's condition and ongoing rehabilitation potential. - (B) Speech and language therapy services are authorized as ADH care therapy care-therapy enhancement and are a maximum of one (1) session unit per day of service.
+The Speech and Language Pathologist ensures monitoring and documentation of the member's rehabilitative progress and reports to the member's case manager and physician to coordinate the necessary addition and/or deletion of services, based on the member's condition and ongoing rehabilitation potential. - (B) Speech and language therapy services are authorized as ADH $\frac{1}{2}$ care therapy care-therapy enhancement and are a maximum of one $\frac{1}{2}$ session unit per day of service.
 Payment is not allowed solely for written reports or record documentation.